sergeinack3/PowerEduc/filter/tex/readme_powereduc.txt

-Description of mimeTeX v 1.77 import into Moodle
+Description of mimeTeX v 1.77 import into PowerEduc

 Compiling mimeTeX: